markberger/rh-cc-exporter/README.md

 # rh-cc-exporter
-Export transactions from the RH [Gold Card](https://robinhood.com/creditcard/) to a [QIF file](https://en.wikipedia.org/wiki/Quicken_Interchange_Format) for easy use with budgetting apps such as [YNAB](https://www.ynab.com/).
+Export transactions from the Robinhood [credit card](https://robinhood.com/creditcard/) to a [QIF file](https://en.wikipedia.org/wiki/Quicken_Interchange_Format) for easy use with budgetting apps such as [YNAB](https://www.ynab.com/).